apache/samza/docs/_blog/2020-07-01-announcing-the-release-of-apache-samza--1.5.0.md

 <!--more-->

-**IMPORTANT NOTE**: As noted in the last release, this release has **backward incompatible changes regarding samza job submission**.
+**IMPORTANT NOTE**: As noted in the last release, this release contains **backward incompatible changes regarding samza job submission**.
 Details can be found on [SEP-23: Simplify Job Runner](https://cwiki.apache.org/confluence/display/SAMZA/SEP-23%3A+Simplify+Job+Runner)

 We are thrilled to announce the release of Apache Samza 1.5.0.